 CARPETKLEEN is a concentrated liquid carpet cleaner detergent formulated for carpet and colourfast upholstery cleaning.
 It emulsifies and dissolves even the most stubborn stains, reaching deep into the fibres to loosen and foam away inert particles.

 The best time to treat a carpet stain is as quickly as possible.
 For liquid spills, first and foremost, immediately blot away the moisture with paper towels or a cloth.
 But simply, removing the liquid does not mean the carpet is free of the matter, much less the stain.
-Plus, rubbing the stain with solids will make it even harder to remove because rubbing will only push it deeper into the fibres of the carpet.
+Plus, rubbing the stain with solids will make it even harder to remove because rubbing will only push it deeper into the fibers of the carpet.
 Getting a carpet stain remover is something you need before it’s too late.
 Below are some stain removers to dissolve those stains in no time.
 Make sure get the appropriate stain remover as it only effective on certain minerals.

 Carpet Stain Remover — Water Stains